unpoly/unpoly-site/README.md

 ## Deploying

-- In the `upjs-guide` repo, call `middleman build`.
+- In the `unpoly-guide` repo, call `middleman build`.
 This will generate/update the static HTML files.
-- Commit and push changes in `upjs-guide`, including the static HTML files you just generated.
+- Commit and push changes in `unpoly-guide`, including the static HTML files you just generated.
-- Commit and push changes in `upjs`, which you probably changed as well.
+- Commit and push changes in `unpoly`, which you might have changed while reviewing the documentation output.
 - Run `cap deploy` to push the changes to <http://unpoly.com>.